Watch the FBI alert video concerning the malicious targeting of COVID-19 research by cybercriminals here.

 To ensure the safety of our workforce as we well as to enhance our ability to facilitate critical research, Duke’s Biological Safety Division of the Occupational and Environmental Safety Office (OESO) has developed a set of biosafety policies for research activities with SARS-CoV-2.

-- All proposed clinical and laboratory-based research with the SARS-CoV-2 virus, or with biospecimens containing the virus, requires prior OESO review and approval.
-Researchers must complete the COVID-19 Research Notification Form and the required SOP (standard operating procedure) form, including the biosafety level proposed for the work.
+- All proposed clinical and laboratory-based research/activities with the SARS-CoV-2 virus, or with biospecimens containing the virus, requires prior OESO review and approval.
+Researchers must complete the COVID-19 Research/Activities Notification Form and the required SOP (standard operating procedure) form, including the biosafety level proposed for the work.

-- If the research involves recombinant or synthetic nucleic acids, an application for registration must be submitted to the Institutional Biosafety Committee (IBC).
+- If the research/activity involves recombinant or synthetic nucleic acids, an application for registration must be submitted to the Institutional Biosafety Committee (IBC).
 For more information, visit the IBC webpage.

 - For human subject research protocol submissions to the Duke Health IRB in iRIS, please check “IBC review.”